-The primary purpose of the Group Internal Audit ("GIA") function is "to keep RSA safe and improving".
+The primary purpose of the Corporate Audit Services ("CAS") function is "to keep the Company safe and improving".
 Specifically, it helps the Board and Executive management to protect the assets, reputation and sustainability of the Company.

-GIA does this by assessing whether all significant risks are identified and appropriately reported by management and the second line of defence to the Board and Executive management; assessing whether they are adequately controlled; and by challenging Executive management to improve the effectiveness of governance, risk management and internal controls.
+CAS does this by assessing whether all significant risks are identified and appropriately reported by management and the second line of defence to the Board and Executive management; assessing whether they are adequately controlled; and by challenging Executive management to improve the effectiveness of governance, risk management and internal controls.

-GIA is an independent and objective function reporting to the Board.
+CAS is an independent and objective function reporting to the Board.
 The Head of Audit in Ireland has a primary reporting line to the UK & International Chief Auditor and the Chair of the Audit Committee, with a secondary reporting line to the Ireland CEO.
 The UK & International Chief Auditor reports directly to the Group Chief Auditor.
 The Head of Audit is an approved person within the CBI's regulatory regime.